Knowledge Distillation for Federated Learning: a Practical Guide: Tackling FL Data Heterogeneity via KD

-KD-based solutions can be used to handle data heterogeneity either at server side, rectifying FedAvg's global model via ensemble distillation on a proxy dataset \citep{lin2020ensemble, sattler2021fedaux, chen2020fedbe} or using a data-free generator \citep{zhang2022fine, zhang2021fedzkt}, or at client side, distilling global knowledge via on-device regularizers \citep{yao2021local, lee2021preservation, he2022class, he2022learning} or synthetically-generated data \citep{zhu2021data}, directly controlling the phenomenon of client drift.
+KD-based solutions can be used to improve the generalization performance of the global model in presence of data heterogeneity.
+Server-side approaches rectify FedAvg's global model either via ensemble distillation on a proxy dataset or using a data-free generator.
+Orthogonally. client-side mechanisms limit local overfitting or directly control the phenomenon of client drift by distilling global knowledge via on-device regularizers or synthetically-generated data.